merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 This is the simplest form of this command:

 {% highlight bash %}
-$ anvi-pan-genome -p PROJECT-PAN.db -s PROJECT-PAN-SAMPLES.db -g PROJECT-PAN-GENOMES.h5
+$ anvi-display-pan -p PROJECT-PAN.db -s PROJECT-PAN-SAMPLES.db -g PROJECT-PAN-GENOMES.h5
 {% endhighlight %}

 The program `anvi-display-pan` is very similar to the program `anvi-interactive`, and the interface that will welcome you is nothing but the standard [anvi'o interactive interface]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %}/#using-the-anvio-interactive-interface) with slight adjustments for pangenomic analyses.
 Of course `anvi-display-pan` will allow you to set the IP address and port number to serve, add additional view data, additional layers, and/or additional trees, and more.
 Please familiarize yourself with it by running `anvi-display-pan -h` in your terminal.